 A new type of social buying is transforming China.
-Community Group-Buying (CGB) is becoming a popular way of purchasing goods in online markets since the pandemic has made it a preferred purchase habit for many residents in China.
-As a result, the Consumers battleground that affects the retail industry can be extremely relevant to your business success in China.
+Community Group-Buying (CGB) is becoming a popular way of purchasing goods in online markets.
+The pandemic has made it a preferred purchase habit for many residents in China.
+As a result, the consumer’s battleground that affects the retail industry can be extremely relevant to your business’s success in China.

 What is CGB?

-Firstly, the most important benefit of CGB is lower costs; due to bulk buying, sellers are willing to reduce the price.
-Secondly, an effective logistic process in which the buyers are getting the products to their doorstep has been highly convenient in lockdowns.
-Furthermore, the effective logistic process also makes group-buying better for the environment, which less transport means cutting down the carbon footprint.
-Besides, the service that suppliers give to consumers can be improved because the individual usually does not get the same attitude as someone who buys goods in bulk for the whole community.
+Firstly, the greatest benefit of CGB is lower costs.
+Due to bulk buying, sellers are willing to reduce the price.
+Secondly, an effective logistic process in which the buyers are receiving products to their doorstep has been very convenient during lockdowns.
+Furthermore, the effective logistic process also makes group-buying better for the environment; less transport means cutting down the carbon footprint.
+Besides, the service that suppliers give to consumers is improved because an individual purchase does not receive the same attitude as someone who buys goods in bulk for the community.

 Moreover, the potential benefits for small businesses are greatly attributed to the CGB business model.
 It can attract potential consumers searching for unique and boutique products in a highly aggressive market.
 Although CGB can diminish some of the existing jobs, it is also creating new jobs for deliverymen and drivers inside the community.

 Community group-buying is being facilitated primarily by six large platforms.
-The largest one is Pinduoduo (拼多多) which has been a quickly growing platform for community group-buying.
-In the third quarter of 2021, Pinduoduo, active Buyers, consists of 867 million people, and this number has increased by 19% over the last year.
-In addition, early this year, Didi (滴滴) has announced that its’ group-buying unit will raise 4 billion dollars to invest in delivery services due to the significant demand for group-buying.
-Also, other large E-commerce sites that are popular are JD (京东), Meituan(美团), Tencent (腾讯), and Alibaba (阿里巴巴).
+The largest one is Pinduoduo (拼多多) which is a quickly growing platform for community group-buying.
+In the third quarter of 2021, Pinduoduo’s active buyers consisted of 867 million people, and the number has only increased by 19% over the last year.
+In addition, early this year, Didi (滴滴) has announced that its group-buying unit will raise 4 billion dollars to invest in delivery services due to the significant demand for group-buying.
+Additionally, other large E-commerce sites that are popular are JD (京东), Meituan(美团), Tencent (腾讯), and Alibaba (阿里巴巴).

-Community buying has been greatly popular and rapidly spreading in smaller cities.
-Firstly, when bought in high quantities, the reduced price makes products more accessible to small-cities residents that otherwise probably couldn’t afford them.
-Secondly, the long and exhausting supply chain is cut.
-Furthermore, it is easier for seniors to order directly from the community leader rather than E-commerce platforms, and it is helping in leveraging the small business.
-Also, tech giants understand the potential of E-commerce in smaller cities; it’s evident that they are increasing their investments there.
+Community buying is greatly popular and has been rapidly spreading in smaller cities.
+When goods are bought in high quantities, the reduced price makes products more accessible to small-cities residents that otherwise couldn’t afford them.
+Additionally, the long and exhausting supply chain is cut.
+Furthermore, it is easier for seniors to order directly from the community leader rather than via E-commerce platforms.
+It also is helping in leveraging small businesses.
+Even tech giants understand the potential of E-commerce in smaller cities; it’s evident that they are increasing their investments there.

 - Open your business in low-tier cities, where you can save magnificent costs on user acquisition and transportation.

-- Make bargain prices because customers in small cities value lower prices rather than quality.
+- Make bargain prices because customers in small cities value lower prices over quality.